Egypt·24 October - 3 November 2025

 Cairo

-After breakfast, we'll travel back in time to visit the Step Pyramid.
-Saqqara, in Giza, contains ancient burial grounds of Egyptian royalty.
-The six-tier, four-sided Pyramid is the earliest colossal stone building in Egypt.
-Afterward, we'll visit a carpet school where women learn to weave, becoming more self-sufficient.
+Following breakfast, we'll head out on a journey to the Step Pyramid of Djoser.
+Located in the Saqqara Necropolis in Giza, this site features the ancient burial grounds of Egyptian royalty.
+The six-tiered, four-sided Pyramid is recognized as the earliest colossal stone structure in Egypt.
+Afterward, we'll visit a carpet school where women learn to weave, empowering them to be more self-sufficient.

-Next, we visit what you've all been waiting for - the great Giza pyramids and the Sphinx.
-The Great Pyramid, built as the tomb of King Khufu, is one of the seven wonders of the ancient world and is considered the greatest construction on earth.
+Next, we visit what we've all been waiting for - The Great Pyramids of Giza and the Great Sphinx.
+The Great Pyramid, built as the tomb of King Khufu, is one of the Seven Wonders of the Ancient World and is considered the greatest construction on Earth.
 It was built using over 2.3 million blocks of limestone weighing six million tons.
 That much stone could create a three-foot wall around France!

-After soaking in the glorious architecture, we'll have lunch at the 9 Pyramids Lounge, which offers a breathtaking view.
-Then, we’ll return to our hotel for a rest.
+After soaking in the glorious architecture, we'll have lunch at the 9 Pyramids Lounge, which offers a breathtaking view of the world wonder.
+Then, we’ll return to our hotel to rest and recoup.

 Included